 Homeowners can also take steps to find out how they can manage vegetation on their own property.
 Keeping your gutters clear of leaves, cutting your grass to below 10 cm and excess branches that hang near your roof can save your home from the threat of wildfire.
 For more detailed information, the FireSmart Guide to Landscaping is a great resource for vegetation management and will help you protect your property where it matters most.

-Priority Zones are the areas around each property that require unique vegetation management activities.
+Knowing your priority zones is also a key to ensuring your home stays safe.
+These are the areas around each property that require unique vegetation management activities.
 Zone 1a (0-1.5 metres) is the non-combustible zone directly around the property where no ignitable fuel should be present.
 Zone 1 (1.5-10 metres) is the zone where the landscape should not permit wildfire to transfer to the home.
-Zone 2 (10-30 metres) is the zone where hazard is reduced primarily by thinning and pruning of trees.
-Zone 3 (30-100 metres) is the zone that influences how fire approaches the property, where fire breaks are necessary.
+Zone 2 (10-30 metres) is where hazards are reduced primarily by thinning and pruning of trees.
+Zone 3 (30-100 metres) is the zone that influences how fire approaches the property.

 There are many other educational tools found here to help you and your community better understand how wildfires spread.
 Check out our resources page for more helpful information.